 By the end of 7 months old, Juli had babbled manually and vocally much more often, especially with the syllabic pattern of the ASL word "work".

 Ever since the first evening I was out for work (teaching ASL), I showed Juli my black workbag to create an association of my long-hours absence with work.
 I explained to Juli mother drive, go-to work now. mother ix-me will-be home.

 The ASL word work had been one of the most frequently used words in the past weeks.
 Dude went to work -- father go-to work. [bye-bye].
 He came back home -- father work done/finish, now home! and such.

 Videoclip: As I was preparing for work another evening, Grandma Z held Juli in arm and explained mother will go-to work. ix-she will come-back.
-(The first frame of the video showed "work" that I began videotaping a bit late.)
+(The first frame of the video showed "work" as I began videotaping a bit late.)

-Then Juli babbled, probably imitating what Grandma Z signed.
+Then Juli babbled, imitating what Grandma Z signed.
 Among the babbles, one stood out distinctly was the ASL word work.

 A month later (m8w4), Juli's paternal relative, who lived out of state, wanted to adopt the dog we temporarily called "Deputy".
 He asked that we picked him up at SPCA.
-For the next half week, we had to look after him till the flight date.
+For the next half week, we had to look after him till the dog's flight date.

 Before Deputy flew for his new home, Juli had been babbling the patterned units of the older ASL sign.
 Juli was patting on her leg.